Bank of China (Hong Kong): Nanyang Commercial Bank

 Founded in 1950 in Hong Kong, Nanyang Commercial Bank is a wholly owned subsidiary of BOCHK, with 42 branches.
 Nanyang primarily focuses on corporate customers, in particular small and medium-sized trading and manufacturing companies.
-It also has a loyal following amongst the overseas Chinese community, especially in South East Asia.
+It also has a loyal following among the overseas Chinese community, especially in Southeast Asia.
 It relies on BOCHK for back-end office and IT support.
 In 2007, it took over all of BOCHK's mainland operations, corporate and individual.

 Chiyu Banking Corporation

 Founded by Tan Kah Kee, an overseas Chinese in 1947, Chiyu Banking Corporation Limited has 23 branches in Hong Kong and focuses on serving the community of residents of Fujian descent in Hong Kong.

 Chiyu was explicitly created by Chen to create a sustainable business with profits to be devoted to education in Xiamen and the rest of Fujian province in China.
 Since its founding, it has spent more than HK$1 billion in education in the province, primarily through funding Jimei University and its related schools.

 In 2017 BOC (HK) sold Chiyu Bank.